I love Chipotle burrito bowls. I also love to host parties. One day I thought, why not merge the two? The DIY Burrito

 This is a great way to feed a crowd.
 Lay out ingredients on the table.
 Stack some bowls and spoons.
 When guests arrive, they assemble their own meal — just the way they like it.
 Everyone’s bowl looks different!

 Thoughts on Party Planning

 People are always asking about my hosting methodology.
 So, I thought I’d outline what I do and give you a glimpse of my party planning thoughts.

 For this particular party, I wanted to host 20-30 people: a wide-ranging group from babies and toddlers to elementary aged kids and teens, as well as adults.
 My plan was for people to hang out near the kitchen and dining room and spill over into the living room.
 Kids could go downstairs or the park next door if they needed more space.
 This would not be a formal, sit-down dinner with place settings but a free-flowing event where people could help themselves and casually sit and eat where they felt most comfortable.

 I wanted food that was relaxed and low-key, something that could accommodate a wide range of eaters but could still be festive and exciting.
-I chose Burrito Bowls with Pork Carnitas with a variety of add-ins to make it feel special.
+I chose Burrito Bowls with Pork Carnitas and a variety of add-ins to make it feel special.
 On my list were spicy and non-spicy toppings, as well as salsas that were cilantro free for those who truly detest cilantro.

 Here’s what my schedule looked like.